 Simple English definitions for legal terms

-Read a random definition: assistance, writ of
+Read a random definition: gross lease

 The Grundy Tariff, also known as the Smoot-Hawley Tariff Act, was a law passed in 1930 that increased taxes on goods imported into the United States.
 This made it more expensive for other countries to sell their products in the US, and caused those countries to raise their own taxes on American goods.
 This led to a decrease in international trade and is believed to have contributed to the Great Depression, a time of economic hardship in the US and around the world.